TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-20-easy-and-quick-way-to-measure-lines-of-code-in-php.md

 ## Termwind on Board

-Before I even managed to launch the package, Francisco jumped in and give the CLI output fresh and sexy look ↓
+Before I even managed to launch the package, Francisco jumped in and gave the CLI output a fresh and sexy look ↓

 <br>